rantstats/rantstats-extension/README.md

 **WARNING:** this relies on undocumented features of Rumble.
 If Rumble changes their site, this may break.

-Add support for capturing the paid Rumble Rants for [Rumble.com](https://rumble.com/) live streams.
+Add support for capturing the paid Rumble Rants for [Rumble.com](https://rumble.com/) livestreams.
 Rants are shown past their normal expiration date in the chat.

 Rants can be shown as a sidebar on the stream page or in a separate window.
 After a stream ends, cached data can be